Looking for Therapy for Therapists Who Need a Space to Process and Recharge?

 • being a therapist and the emotional anchor in your family

+You hold many roles.
 And often, you do it quietly.

-Therapy for Therapists Is Different
+How Is Therapy for Therapists Different From Regular Therapy?

 Working with therapists requires nuance.